okxlabs/docs/docs/contracts/DEX-Router-Sui-V1/technical-reference.md

 **Purpose**: Track all swap transactions with unique identifiers for external analytics and monitoring systems.

-**Usage Context**: Emitted by all finalize functions to provide comprehensive transaction tracking.
+**Emission Context**: Emitted by all finalize functions to provide comprehensive transaction tracking.

 #### CommissionRecord
 ```move